 The total project is estimated to cost $1.6 million and a fundraising campaign is now underway!

-· The community has been tasked with raising the remaining $600,000 to reach the project’s overall goal.
+To date, the community has raised $56k, and is tasked with raising the remaining $544,000 to reach the project’s overall goal.
+All donations will be matched dollar-for-dollar by the city.
 Near Southside, Inc. hopes to raise that money via:

 o $100,000 from public donations

 In early 2016,Near Southside, Inc., joined by the Hemphill Corridor Task Force and neighborhood groups, led the effort for the City’s acquisition of a vacant parcel of land at 1616 Hemphill adjacent to the Fire Station Community Center in the Fairmount neighborhood of Fort Worth.

 In December 2016, Near Southside, Inc. and consulting partner Project for Public Spacesheld the first Envision Hemphill workshop inviting community members to share their dreams for the park’s master plan.
 Hundreds of Near Southsiders expressed strong support for an urban skate park as a primary feature alongside a bike track, central green and market plaza.
 At each of these meetings, the skateboarding community arrived in force, expressing their support for the park expansion and passionate belief that it should include a skate park.
 It was encouraging to see this vision was also supported by so many non-skaters and longtime residents, as they saw that the skate park could coexist with other park elements and strengthen the park’s overall appeal.